 The truth is that great networking is really about creating, building and maintaining relationships.
-And at the heart of any relationship — whether personal or professional — is communication.
-It’s that simple.

 My friend Frank Agin makes his living helping others create successful relationships.
 Frank is the founder and president of AmSpirit Business Connections, a franchise organization that helps people to develop stronger business relationships through structured weekly meetings.

 Frank is also an author.
 In his book Foundational Networking: Building Know, Like and Trust to Create A Lifetime of Extraordinary Success, Frank writes that effective networking is not about rehearsed statements or formulaic activities.
 Rather effective networking is about getting people to know, like and trust us.

 How do we communicate (in both word and deed) to get others to know, like and trust us?
 Frank says there is no magic to this; no secret tricks.

 In Foundational Networking, Frank advocates that getting people to know, like and trust us is merely a function of our attitudes and habits surrounding three things: Presence, Altruism, and Integrity.
 Here is how he describes those attributes:

 Presence involves your attitudes and habits toward how you carry yourself and how you appear to others.
 In other words, what do your words and actions communicate to the world around you?

 Ask yourself, who are you are drawn to …